 - October - December (just in time for holiday shopping) 5% back at Best Buy and Kohls, and on hotels and airlines.

-(Editor's note: Get 5% cash back at gas stations, movie theaters, and Starbucks stores from January through March 2014.)
+(Editor's note: Get 5% cash back at gas stations and Kohl's from July through September 2014.)

 5% back is a great percentage back that few credit cards can beat.